ThomasObenaus/go-conf/examples/README.md

 - [mapfun](mapfun): Showcases how to implement and register a custom function for mapping a config parameter to a struct field.
 - [primitive](primitive): Showcases some of the supported primitive types.
 - [custom](custom): Showcases some how to register custom config entries and then manually fill the config struct.
+- [multisource](multisource): Showcases reading of config parameters from multiple sources like file, defaults, environment variables and command line arguments.